MithrilJS/mithril.js/docs/jsx.md

 In Mithril, well-formed HTML is valid JSX.
 Little effort other than copy-pasting is required to integrate an independently produced HTML file into a project using JSX.

 When using hyperscript, it's necessary to convert HTML to hyperscript syntax before the code can be run.
 To facilitate this, you can [use the HTML-to-Mithril-template converter](http://arthurclemens.github.io/mithril-template-converter/index.html).

+#### meta-description
+Explanation, examples, and build notes on using JSX in your Mithril apps.